 The Montessori Method

 We are all familiar with the Montessori Method, as it is wildly popular throughout the world.
 Kids learn independence, teamwork, and roam freely around Montessori classrooms, using their hands and minds to learn from the beautifully displayed materials.
+But, what about the woman behind the method.
+Not many are familiar with many Maria Montessori facts.

 There isn’t a lot of talk about Maria Montessori herself, though.
 I’d like to change that.
 She was a brilliant woman and a trailblazer and I would like to share some of the things I find the most fascinating!